apache/nifi/nifi-docker/dockerhub/README.md

 ## Latest changes

+### 1.14.0

+- Updated default container configuration to use HTTPS with Single User Authentication

 ### 1.12.0
 - The NiFi Toolkit has been added to the image under the path `/opt/nifi/nifi-toolkit-current` also set as the environment variable `NIFI_TOOLKIT_HOME`
 - The installation directory and related environment variables are changed to be version-agnostic to `/opt/nifi/nifi-current`: